tigrouind/AITD-tools/README.md

-# Disclaimer
-Some files in the release archive might be detected as malware by some A/V (eg: Windows Defender).
-The exact reason is unclear but this is probably because it use Win32 API calls such as ReadProcessMemory and WriteProcessMemory.
+⚠️ some files in the release archive might be detected as malware by some A/V (eg: Windows Defender).
+The exact reason is unclear but this is probably because it use Win32 API calls such as `ReadProcessMemory` and `WriteProcessMemory`.
 If you know how to fix this, please let me know.

 # LifeDISA